 Learn about the people around you, ask for the organization chart, and understand the forces of influence and the knowledge in place.

-I recommend to plan 1-to-1 meetings (many will be remote – be sure to use video!) with all the persons you will interact with directly – do not wait for others to plan it.
+I recommend to plan 1-to-1 meetings (many will be remote – be sure to use the video!) with all the people you will interact with directly – do not wait for others to plan it.
 Remember you are the one in need and so be proactive.
-The objective here is to be introduced, but mainly to understand what they do and their skills, gather advice to help you onboard and be effective.
-And yes, to be able to answer the question: Who do I work with?
+The objective here is to be introduced, but mainly to understand what they do and their skills, gather advice to help you onboard and be efficient.
+And of course to be able to answer the question: Who do I work with?

 When you are setup and comfortable on those two areas you are onboarded!